JuliaReach/ReachabilityBenchmarks/README.md

 Clone this repository, and install the Julia package [Reachability.jl](https://github.com/JuliaReach/Reachability.jl), by following the instruction in the [installation section](https://github.com/JuliaReach/Reachability.jl#installing).

+The models stored in MAT files are loaded using the [MAT.jl](https://github.com/JuliaIO/MAT.jl) Julia package.

 There are also bash scripts to run [SpaceEx](http://spaceex.imag.fr/) for most of the models.
 These scripts assume that `spaceex` (and some other tools for creating plots) are added to the PATH.